Skip To Main Content

 average years of teaching experience

-of faculty members hold advanced degrees
+of faculty members have earned advanced degrees

 6,700

-hours per year committed to professional development
+hours are committed to professional development each year

 faculty and staff members have worked at Rowland Hall for 10 or more years